t-shoemaker/2024_dtl_lm-interpretability/chapters/06_vector-spaces.md

     Returns
     -------
-    output : pd.DataFrame
+    neighbors : list[tuple]
-        A DataFrame containing k-nearest neighbors for the original and shifted vectors
+        The k-nearest neighbors for the original and shifted vectors
     """
     # Find the vector's k-nearest neighbors
     vector_knn = glove.most_similar(vector, k)